 - Your ethnicity or place of origin: The employer will inevitably make certain assumptions—positive or negative—based on what your full name says about your ethnicity, but the personal information header is not the place for you to say anything about it either way.
-Many organizations have an affirmative-action clause that gives special consideration to applicants who are traditionally underrepresented in the workforce.
-Only indicate your ethnicity or sex if an online application questionnaire asks if you identify as a minority.
+Many organizations have legal policies that allow them to give special consideration to applicants who are from traditionally underrepresented groups.
+Only indicate your ethnicity if an online application questionnaire asks if you identify as a particular ethnicity.

-- Your sexual orientation: If this matters at all (99.9% of the time it doesn’t), it is something you can discuss during the interview if you want.
+- Your sexual orientation: If this matters at all (99.9% of the time it does not), it is something you can discuss during the interview if you want.

 - Any disability: To prevent inviting ability bias into the employer’s assessment of your employability, leave out any mention of disabilities or health conditions.

-When the Objective statement mentions the company and position in question, it is the first sign confirming to the employer that this résumé is targeted.
-Like someone on a date who makes the other feel special by saying that they are interested only in them, the Objective Statement singles out the employer as the applicant’s priority.
+Most resumes do not need an Objective Statement.
+But, when the Objective Statement mentions the company and position in question, it is the first sign confirming to the employer that this résumé is targeted.
+Like someone on a date who makes the other feel special by saying that they are interested only in them, the Objective Statement signals the employer is the applicant’s priority.
 Whereas a generic résumé may call this “Career Objective” and declare a long-term career goal, a targeted résumé’s Objective Statement focuses on what exactly the applicant can do for the employer.
 Convention requires that this be a one-line infinitive-verb statement that helps the employer understand that your priority is to help them achieve their business goals.
 Not a complete sentence, an infinitive verb phrase begins with “To” and follows with a present-tense first-person verb.

 To contribute to an increase in sales at Company XYZ as a top sales representative.